OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/concepts/how-it-works.md

 title: How Stylus Works
 sidebar_label: How Stylus Works
 ---
-### How does it work?

-There are four main steps for bringing a Stylus program to life: coding, activation, execution, and proving.
+There are four main steps for bringing a Stylus program to life: <b>coding, activation, execution, and proving.</b>

-#### Coding
+### Coding

 Developers can now write smart contracts in any programming language that compiles to WASM.
 Note that some high-level languages generate far more performant WASMs than others.